buildspace/buildspace-projects/Solana_Core/en/Core_5/Lesson_3_The_Anchor_Framework.md

 #### 🔎 `Account` type in Anchor
 You probably remember the `AccountInfo` type from last week when we wrote a native program.
 We used this type every time we needed to deal with accounts - processing instructions, creating transactions, making CPIs.
 This type represented all the various accounts we could have - a PDA, a user account and even a system program.
 Thinking back, it's a bit weird that we used the same type to represent such varied arguments.

-Anchor wraps the native type to give us a list new types that have differet types of validation built in - we'll never need to check if we own an account inside our instruction because we can declare it a certain type and that will do the validation for us!
+Anchor wraps the native type to give us a list new types that have different types of validation built in - we'll never need to check if we own an account inside our instruction because we can declare it a certain type and that will do the validation for us!

 Let's take a look at the common types, starting with `Account`: